athkiasaris1/mcpg-launcher-feed/README.md

-# mcupdate
+# MCPROGAMERS Client Launcher Feed v2
-The old MCUpdate blog, updated.
+The webside you see when you open the **MCPG Client Launcher**